-Jennifer Wiseman was a senior project scientist with the Hubble Space Telescope Project for NASA.
-Speaking at Fuller Theological Seminary’s three-day seminar titled “Talk of God/Talk of Science” four years ago, she updated the 250 ministry leaders and theologians present in Pasadena about the present state of the universe and what it shows about God.
+Thankfully there are some bright people in the Christian community to consult with – Jennifer Wiseman for example.
+Jennifer was a senior project scientist with the Hubble Space Telescope Project for NASA.
+Speaking at a Fuller Theological Seminary seminar titled “Talk of God/Talk of Science” some time back, she updated the 250 ministry leaders and theologians present in Pasadena about the present state of the universe and what it shows about God.

 An Active Universe

 Dr. Wiseman was witness to the launch of the shuttle Atlantis as it set out to repair the Hubble Space Telescope in 2009.
 The Hubble offers evidence of an active, emerging universe, one that reverses somewhat the picture of “the silence of the eternal spaces” which terrified the philosopher Pascal.
 Notions of cold empty space” haunts science past as well as science fiction.
 “The universe is active, not stagnant,” reported Dr. Wiseman.
 “Black holes are forming, stars are dying and exploding, centers of galaxies spue out jets of gas.
 We seem to be in a universe that is forming and reforming.
 Our own sun seems to be a second generation object.
 All of this hints at underlying elements of progression and purpose behind what we see going on out there.”

 But Dr. Wiseman is a careful scientist.
 She acknowledged that the life and death of stars “out there” can raise questions about how God views time’s negative effects differently than we do.
 She knows that evidence for an evolving universe as seized upon by such astronomers as Carl Sagan is a leading paradigm, In my own brief exchange with her I mentioned how unusual it was that both Sagan and Professor John Polkinghorne – England’s quantum physicist turned minister – both saw homo sapiens as originating from animated star dust.